schedules

 Sec LCH1 Tuesdays 11:00 AM - 3:20 PM 10 credits

-Students must add both Class Numbers below to their shopping cart and enroll in both classes together.
+Students must add both Class Numbers 3378 and 3411 to their shopping cart and enroll in both classes together.

 with